hashicorp/consul-helm/CONTRIBUTING.md

 calling `helpers.Cleanup` function.

-**Note:** If you want to keep resources after a test run for debugging purposes, you can run tests with `-no-cleanup-on-failure` flag to keep resources after a test run.
+**Note:** If you want to keep resources after a test run for debugging purposes, you can run tests with `-no-cleanup-on-failure` flag.
 You need to make sure to clean them up manually before running tests again.

 #### When to Add Acceptance Tests